thetutlage/knex-dynamic-connection/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Why you need it?
 Knex.js doesn't have inbuilt support for read/write connections.
-One can create two seperate instances of knex for read and write, but that still doesn't completely solves the problem.
+One can create two seperate instances of knex for read and write, but that still doesn't completely solve the problem.
 For example:

 ```js
 const Knex = require('knex')